ibm-cloud-docs/appid/profiles.md

     <dd>If you're building administrative interfaces or process that might apply to multiple users, you can use the App ID management API.
 Specifically, you can use the <code>/users</code> endpoint.</dd>
 </dl>

-The easiest way's to work with user information are by using the GUI or an SDK.
+The easiest ways to work with user information are by using the GUI or an SDK.
 With those options, all of the API calls are done behind the scenes for you.
 {: tip}